-Before launching Simply Put, Lisa was the co-founder and Executive Director of The What To Expect Foundation which was formed with a limited license to build upon the goodwill of that bestselling brand.
-She created award-winning cause marketing campaigns in partnership with Nissan, Clorox, and GSK that disseminated important messages on seat safety, healthy home, the importance of immunization) and raised over $7 million for the Foundation.
-She used those funds to create the Baby Basics prenatal health and literacy book and program that has sold close to 750,000 copies to non-profit agencies that support at-risk families across the US.
-The evidence-based Baby Basics program built a new paradigm health education that encourages a woman's personal and intellectual growth during the teachable moment of pregnancy With extensive training in strength-based educational strategies and the Baby Basics curriculum, thousands of medical professionals and health educators now help women use and read written health information to build critical thinking skills and social networks during pregnancy.
+Before launching Simply Put, Lisa was the co-founder and Executive Director of The What To Expect Foundation which she formed with a limited license to build upon the goodwill of that bestselling brand.
+She created award-winning cause marketing campaigns in partnership with Nissan, Clorox, and GSK that disseminated important messages to parents (on car seat safety, healthy homes, the importance of immunization) that raised over $7 million for the Foundation.
+She used those funds to create Baby Basics, a comprehensive pregnancy guide for "neglected audiences" that combines narrative, illustration and evidence-based health information to entertain and engage women who don't expect to find their experiences or concerns reflected in the pages of a book.
+Baby Basics (in English, Spanish and Mandarin) has sold over 750,000 copies to non-profit agencies that support at-risk families across the US.
+The book inspired the Baby Basics program, a new paradigm of health education that encourages a woman's personal and intellectual growth during the teachable moment of pregnancy.
+With extensive training in strength-based educational strategies and the Baby Basics curriculum, thousands of medical professionals, health educators and community workers now help women to actively seek, read and engage with health information to build critical thinking skills and social networks during pregnancy.

 Awarded multiple grants and contracts from the federal Department of HHS and private foundations, Dr. Parker has altogether led projects funded at over $300 million during her career.
 She has over 25 years of experience in community-based research, where she uses her skills as a mental health professional to develop and implement evidence-based programs for disenfranchised communities, families, and children.
 She was the scientific director for the first 11 Head Start National Conferences beginning in 1991 and conducted every 2 years, funded by DHHS/ACF/OPRE, to promote evidence-based practice and policy for young children and their families for over 20 years.
 She created a research-to-practice journal for the National Head Start Association, the NHSA Dialog, and has authored numerous articles and chapters on Head Start, child outcomes, parent involvement, and advocacy strategies for very young children and their families.
 Since 2001, Dr. Lamb-Parker has been teaching and training internationally.
 She co-developed the first ever masters-level program in child development in Bangladesh, and gave training and technical assistance to a number of Early Childhood Development NGOs in Liberia and South Africa.
 Dr. Lamb-Parker presents at national and international professional meetings on community-based participatory research, training, and advocacy focused on the health, mental health, and development of infants and young children and their caregivers in rural black town-ships in South Africa.

 simply put media